ZJU-FAST-Lab/am_traj/README.md

 # AM-Traj
 Alternating Minimization Based Trajectory Generation for Quadrotor Aggressive Flight

 __AM-Traj__ is a framework for generating large-scale piecewise polynomial trajectories for aggressive autonomous flights, with highlights on its superior computational efficiency and simultaneous spatial-temporal optimality.
 Besides, an extremely fast feasibility checker is designed for various kinds of constraints.
-All components in this framework leverage the algebraic convenience of polynomial trajectory optimization problem, thus our method is capable of computing spatial-temporal optimal trajectories with 60 pieces within 5ms, i.e., 150Hz at least.
+All components in this framework leverage the algebraic convenience of polynomial trajectory optimization problem, thus our method is capable of computing a spatial-temporal optimal trajectory with 60 pieces within 5ms, i.e., 150Hz at least.

 The source code will be available after the publication of the related paper.